 NI Holdings premium levels and underwriting results have been, and continue to be, influenced by market conditions.
 Pricing in the property and casualty insurance industry historically has been cyclical.
 During a soft market cycle, price competition is more significant than during a hard market cycle and makes it difficult to attract and retain properly priced business.
 During a hard market cycle, it is more likely that insurers will be able to increase their rates or profit margins.
 A hard market typically has a positive effect on premium growth.
 The markets that NI Holdings serve are diversified, which requires management to regularly monitor the Company's performance and competitive position by line of business and geographic market to schedule appropriate rate actions.
-We believe that the market is generally in a stable phase as different portions of the market respond to higher frequency and severity of weather-related events.

 Premiums in the multi-peril crop insurance business are primarily influenced by the number of acres and types of crops insured because the pricing is set by the RMA rather than individual insurance carriers.
 The expected experience of this business for the calendar year may also significantly impact the reported net earned premiums and losses due to the risk-sharing arrangement with the federal government.
-Multi-peril crop insurance premiums are generally written in second quarter, and earned ratably over the period of risk, which extends into fourth quarter.
+Multi-peril crop insurance premiums are generally written in the second quarter, and earned ratably over the period of risk, which extends into the fourth quarter.

-Premiums in the crop hail insurance business are also generally written in second quarter, but earned over a shorter period of risk than multi-peril crop insurance.
+Premiums in the crop hail insurance business are also generally written in the second quarter, but earned over a shorter period of risk than multiperil crop insurance.